 Throughout the week

-- Work through asynchronous materials (YouTube videos, websites, lecture videos, book chapters, etc.) that will be posted on Canvas.
+- Work through reading materials that will be posted on Canvas.

 - Complete weekly homework assignments, which include finishing your lab notebooks, programming exercises, and work for your group project.

 - Attend office hours (or virtual office hours) with the TFs to get help with the labs and homework assignments.
 DCE students can attend weekly sections with the TFs.

 - Overall, expect to spend about 8-10 hours on asynchronous materials, homework, and project work outside of classes and labs.
 Students with less programming experience typically will spend more time.

 Each of the course components is discussed in more detail below.